 Botanical Name: Craspedia Globasa (cras-PEE-dee-a glo-BO-sa)

-Also know as Billy Balls or Woolyheads, the flowers represents good health.
+Also know as Billy Balls or Woolyheads, the flower represents good health.
 Craspedia is a genus of daisies.
 They are native to Australia and New Zealand where they grow in a variety of habitats from sea level to the alps.
 Craspedia is available most of the year and can also be dried.
 While they may look fancy and expensive, Craspedia is actually very affordable.